 - 23 unique organizations participated across the nine projects

 The COVID-19 pandemic caused overcrowding in hospitals, leading to potential delays in treatment both for COVID-19 and other health issues that would typically require hospitalization.
-This project developed a team of robots that can aid in building solar-powered, versatile structures to be used for a variety of functions, such as shelter, infection control, medical care, and more.
+This project developed a team of swarm robots for large structure manufacturing that can aid in building solar-powered, versatile structures to be used for a variety of functions, such as shelter, infection control, medical care, and more.

 The team of robots will work alongside human workers in building the structures, enabling a shorter time to build.
 Specifically, RPI is working to design, build, and program a team of small human-directed robotic platforms to take on the hard work of holding heavy material, rotating it, and pulling it taut while it is being joined together as part of this project.
 This project will impact any manufacturing operations where multiple robotic agents act together to accomplish a common objective.

 Pvilion believes that this technology will help them better respond to DoD needs and manufacture the tents domestically.
-The robots also relieve the strain on human workers.
+Swarm robotics for large structure manufacturing also relieve the strain on human workers.

 Rensselaer Polytechnic Institute (PI), Pvilion, Albany Medical Center